brown-band/website/pages/scripts/2011-2012/fall/dartmouth.md

 ## Halftime

-Ladies and Gentlemen, friends and alumni, presenting an organization that wants to occupy your Wall Street, it’s the Brown University “Our favorite kind of milk is 1%!”
-BAAANNNDDDDDDDDDDDDDDDDDDDDDDDDDD!
+Ladies and Gentlemen, friends and alumni, presenting an organization that wants to occupy your Wall Street, it’s the Brown University “Our favorite kind of milk is 1%!” :break[BAAANNNDDDDDDDDDDDDDDDDDDDDDDDDDD]{hyphens}!
 Just in case anyone here has been living under a rock for the past two months, there’s thing called Occupy Wall Street going on in New York City and also everywhere else in the world.
 The protesters are anti-money, swag, bears, robots, food, blankets, penicillin, and hot chocolate.
 However, they are pro-dreadlocks, bikes, and spirit fingers.
 What kind of new world will emerge from all of this progress?
 The band’s puttin’ their money on a dystopia.
 Watch now as the band forms a dystopia and plays “Sir Duke”.

 :sd[Band forms 1% and plays “Sir Duke.”]